ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## EXECUTIVE SUMMARY
 NoteBook 1 describes a psychological-dialogical transformation system.
 NoteBook 2 describes a neurobiological-embodied process.
 But they're describing the exact same mechanism from different vantage points.
 The key insight: Your alpha function metabolizes symbolic material (Channel 2) through recursive oscillation with embodied signals (Channel 1).
 What NoteBook 2 calls "embodied simulation" are Channel 1 (embodied sensorimotor/interoceptive) processes, and "felt sense" is the Channel 1 somatic verification signal Alpha-Function uses during processing.
-What NoteBook 1 calls "internally persuasive discourse" is Channel 2 (symbolic) material that Alpha-Function metabolizes in oscillation with Channel 1.
+What NoteBook 1 calls "internally persuasive discourse" is Channel 2 (symbolic) discourse **that becomes internalized through genuine understanding and ownership when verified through Felt Sense (a Felt Shift)** during Alpha-Function’s oscillation with Channel 1.”

 ---